 - Cartilage within the knee joint helps protect the joint from the stresses placed on it from walking, running, climbing, and bending.

 - The medial and lateral menisci are two large C-shaped cartilages that sit on the top of the tibia.

 - A torn meniscus occurs because of trauma caused by forceful twisting or hyper-flexing of the knee joint.

 - Symptoms of a torn meniscus include pain, swelling, popping, and giving way.

-- Treatment of a torn meniscus may include surgery to repair the damage.
-Some meniscal tears can be watched and treated with physical therapy and muscle strengthening to stabilize the knee joint.
+- Treatment of a torn meniscus may include observation and physical therapy with muscle strengthening to stabilize the knee joint.
 When conservative measures are ineffective treatment can include surgery to repair the cartilage tear.

 Get the Latest health and medical information delivered direct to your inbox!